 Looking back on the last five years, digital requirements for B2C companies have expanded tenfold.
-The conversion from pen and paper bureaucracy and door to door sales has been quickly overtaken by the digital desires of consumers.
-While this is hardy breaking news for anyone living in the 21st Century, it remains to be said that digital is not enough.
+The conversion from pen and paper bureaucracy and door to door sales have been quickly overtaken by the digital desires of consumers and user experience.
+While this is hardly breaking news for anyone living in the 21st Century, it remains to be said that digital is not enough.
 The focus now is not about tearing businesses away from their treasured writing desks and teaching them to type.
 Instead, it is to encourage the intelligent use of digital tools, bespoke to their needs.

 Efficiency in the User Experience

 On a surface level, customer service is about connecting your business with the customers who have questions.
 What might, however, look like a simple line between operator and customer is much more of an extended network.
 It’s like a complex spider’s web made up of several different contact channels spread across traditional (Telephony & email) and new (Twitter, Facebook, Trustpilot) technologies.

 The first concern for businesses establishing a more intelligent customer care operation should lie with accessibility.
 It is not sufficient to be available on one or two communication channels, even less so if these channels are based on old faithful models like telephony and email.
 Even if you decide not to provide contact channels across all traditional and modern communication lines, the accessibility to these channels should be clear and straight forward.
 Embedding signposts for your contact channels on every page of your brand’s website will ensure two things:

 Customer awareness: user experience analysis

 How many times have your customers expressed frustration at the inaccessibility of your contact channels?
 Do they have to sign up five, six, seven times to reach a living, breathing operator?
 How many vague lists are they obligated to endure before pressing # to be connected to an operator?
 Transparency on where you and your customers can intersect to discuss any issues arising is a key part of easing user experience.